Dhei-vid/Dhei-vid/README.md

 *   🌍  I'm based in Abuja, Nigeria.
 *   ✉️  You can contact me at [djetuk@gmail.com](mailto:djetuk@gmail.com)
 *   🚀  I'm currently working on a React-built [Gold-Clothing E-Commerce Site](https://gold-clothing-merch.netlify.app/)
-*   🧠  I'm currently taking a course on React on Udemy.
+*   🧠  I'm currently taking a course on React on Udemy and also learning TypeScript.
 *   🤝  I'm open to collaborating on Interesting Web Applications and internship positions for Frontend Development.
 *   ⚡  The dream is to be a FullStack MERN developer.